 Working with Test Mode to Learn About Credit Card Processing

-This guide explains how to work with aACE Software support to familiarize yourself with a payment processor's functionality.
+This guide explains working with aACE Software Support to familiarize yourself with a payment processor's functionality.
 It is intended for system administrators.

-Production credentials are used to make actual charges to a customer's credit card.
+Production credentials are used to make actual charges to a customer credit card.
 However, you can often use a payment processor's Test mode to learn more about their functionality.
-Test mode typically does not charge a card, but simply returns a message about a successful transaction.
+Test mode typically does not charge a card but simply returns a message about a successful transaction.
 Different payment processors approach this kind of testing in different ways.

-Note: All testing should be done during the Discovery process, prior to your Go-Live date.
+All testing should be completed during the Discovery process and prior to your Go-Live date.

-Live transactions will typically be ignored while a test mode is active, meaning that transactions could be lost.
-In addition, enabling test mode with production credentials will generate an error.
-And finally, if you have already set up an account and entered production credentials, entering test credentials will overwrite them; you would need to re-enter the production credentials.
+Live transactions will typically be ignored while Test Mode is active, meaning the transactions could be lost.
+Additionally, enabling Test Mode with production credentials will produce an error.
+If you have already set up an account and entered production credentials, entering test credentials will overwrite them.

-GPI provides card numbers that you can use to run tests of your system.
+GPI provides card numbers for testing within your system.
 For security reasons, the card entry screen in aACE does not allow you to copy and paste card numbers.
 You must enter them manually.

 For additional card details, use these guidelines: